ZhuOO5/GradApply-InternLM/README.md

 **Description:**
 The *Graduate Application Assistant* leverages the power of **InternLM**, a cutting-edge large language model, to assist users in navigating the challenging process of applying to master’s and PhD programs.
 This AI-driven tool provides personalized recommendations for program selection, supervisor matching, and application material enhancement, empowering applicants around the world 🌍.

+This project is inspired by my participation in the **[InternLM Practical Training Camp](https://github.com/InternLM/Tutorial)**.
+While not a requirement of the training, this project is an independent effort to apply what I’ve learned and explore the potential of InternLM in solving real-world problems.

 **Core Features:**
 - **Program Selection Advice** 🏫: Tailored recommendations based on academic background, research interests, and career goals.
 - **Supervisor Matching** 🤝: Assistance in identifying and reaching out to potential supervisors aligned with the applicant’s research focus.